GeetikaSh/Data-Science-Interview-Practice/K-means Clustering.md

 ```

 ## How do you choose the number of clusters (k) in K-means?
 - **[Elbow Method](https://www.geeksforgeeks.org/elbow-method-for-optimal-value-of-k-in-kmeans/)**: It is a graphical tool used to determine the optimal number of clusters (k) in K-means.
 Selecting the right number of clusters is crucial for meaningful segmentation.
-The Elbow Method plotts the sum of squared distances (inertia) for different values of k.
+The Elbow Method plots the sum of squared distances (inertia) for different values of k.
 As k increases, inertia decreases.
 The "elbow" of the curve indicates the optimal value of k, where further increases in k result in only marginal improvements in inertia.
   ![Elbow Method](https://media.geeksforgeeks.org/wp-content/uploads/20241028173908396970/Elbow-Method.png)
 - **[Silhouette Score](https://www.geeksforgeeks.org/silhouette-algorithm-to-determine-the-optimal-value-of-k/?ref=asr4)**: Measures how similar a data point is to its own cluster compared to other clusters.
   A higher score indicates better clustering.

+## What are the assumptions made by K-Means Clustering?
+- Clusters are spherical (points in a cluster are closer to the center).
+- Clusters have similar density and size.
+- Variables are continuous (it struggles with categorical data unless modified).

-## 4. What are the advantages and disadvantages of K-means clustering?
+## What are the advantages and disadvantages of K-means clustering?

 **Advantages:**
 - **Simplicity**: K-means is easy to implement and computationally efficient.